raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When sent by a client, the Keepalive Operation TLV resets a session's keepalive timer, and at the same time requests what the Session Timer timeout values should be from this point forward in the session.

+An acknowledgement is always required for a Keepalive Operation TLV and the TLV Acknowledgement bit MUST be set in the request when originated by either the client or the server.

 Once a DSO session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.